 You will spend the first day exploring Iceland’s South Coast, filled to the brim with grand roadside waterfalls with the sea just to your side.
-Your first stop is going to be Seljalandsfoss as you drive along Iceland’s South Coast on day one.
-This waterfall can get quite busy as it’s only about two hours from downtown Reykjavík and can easily be seen from the road.
-Make sure you take the opportunity to walk behind this waterfall.
+Your first stop is going to be Seljalandsfoss.
+This waterfall can get quite busy, as it’s only about two hours from downtown Reykjavík and can easily be seen from the road.
+Make sure you take the opportunity to walk behind it.

 The next stop is the remote coastal town of Vík, possibly one of the most photographed areas in Iceland.
 You could definitely spend a whole day here, exploring the nearby sights and surf.
 However, on this itinerary, you should be arriving here around mid-day.
-It is also home to the cutest cafe I’ve ever had the luck of visiting: Skool Beans Cafe.
+It is also home to a lovely café, Skool Beans Café.
 They have an adorable cat named Jeff that wanders in and around the coffee shop.
-This is one place I couldn't stop coming back to, whether it was for the delicious pastries or coffee on a cold day.

-If you’re in search of something more filling, I definitely recommend The Soup Company.
-It’s also the perfect place to observe Gluggaveður, or window weather in Icelandic.
-Occasionally, the weather can look beautiful and sunny in Iceland, but the second you step outside, you’re met with brutal winds and frigid temperatures.
+If you’re in search of something more filling, head to The Soup Company.
+It’s also the perfect place to observe Gluggaveður, or "window weather."
+Occasionally, the weather can look beautiful and sunny, but the second you step outside, you’re met with brutal winds and frigid temperatures.
 With its panoramic windows, it’s an ideal place to shelter and eat a cozy meal.

-To gain a different perspective on the coastal town of Vík, be sure that you drive up to the cemetery behind Reyniskirkja.
+To gain a different perspective on the coastal town of Vík, drive up to the cemetery behind Reyniskirkja.
 While relatively eerie, as to be expected from a cemetery, it also gives a contrastingly beautiful view over the homes and sea below.
 If you’re lucky enough to be visiting during early summer, it’s also a stunning area to photograph the lupine flowers blooming.

-The Dyrhóaley Peninsula resides slightly west of Vík.
-It features a trail that cascades down along the cliffs to the coastline decorated with an iconic rock arch, a historic lighthouse and stunning views of Iceland’s South Coast.
-Be aware as the drive to the top of the peninsula is somewhat steep and rocky (4x4 recommended.)
-If you’re here between May and September, you may see the Atlantic Puffin amongst a variety of other birds.
+The Dyrhóaley Peninsula is slightly west of Vík.
+It features a trail that cascades along the cliffs to the coastline decorated with an iconic rock arch, a historic lighthouse and stunning views of Iceland’s South Coast.
+The top of the peninsula is somewhat steep and rocky.
+If you’re here between May and September, you may see the Atlantic puffin, in addition to a variety of other birds.

-One of the most photographed black sand beaches in Iceland is that of Reynisfjara.
-Stacked basalt columns outline the beaches with enormous waves from the Atlantic Ocean crashing onto the shore.
-Driving to this beach and parking is extremely easy and there’s even a small cafe by the parking lot.
+This is one of the most photographed black-sand beaches in Iceland.
+Stacked basalt columns outline the beaches with enormous waves from the Atlantic Ocean.
+Parking is extremely easy, and there’s even a small café by the parking lot.

-The drive from Reynisfjara to Reykjavík is almost three hours and there are not many chances for food in-between.
-If you’re unable to make it back to Reykjavík for dinner, you can stop in Selfoss which is about 50 minutes outside of Reykjavík.
-Gas stations are also a great, affordable option while on the road as they usually serve hot food such as the famous Icelandic pylsur (hot dog,) hamburgers, pizza and other snacks.
-Some of my favorite restaurants in Reykjavík include: Bastard Brew and Food, Flatey Pizza, Dragon Dim Sum, Sæta Svínið and Sushi Social.
+The drive from Reynisfjara to Reykjavík is almost three hours, and there are not many chances for food in between.
+If you’re unable to make it back to Reykjavík for dinner, you can stop in Selfoss, which is about 50 minutes outside of Reykjavík.
+Gas stations are also a great, affordable option while on the road, as they usually serve hot food such as the famous Icelandic pylsur (hot dog), hamburgers, pizza and other snacks.
+Some great restaurants in Reykjavík include Bastard Brew and Food, Flatey Pizza, Dragon Dim Sum, Sæta Svínið and Sushi Social.